Dr Caroline Davis

 1992-1993, Project Officer, Centre for Textual Studies, Humanities Computing, Oxford University

-- U65099 Publishing Major Project and U65090 Major Interdisciplinary Project (module leader)
+- Publishing Major Project and Major Interdisciplinary Project

-- P65029 The History and Culture of Publishing (module leader)
+- PUBL7009 The History and Culture of Publishing

 Caroline Davis's main teaching and research interests are in book history and publishing history from the 19th century to the 21st century.
 Her research focuses on British postcolonial publishing, and in particular on literary publishing histories in Africa.
-She is the author of Creating Postcolonial Literature: African Writers and British Publishers (Palgrave, 2013) and the co-editor of The Book in Africa: Critical Debates (Palgrave, 2015).
+She is the author of Creating Postcolonial Literature: African Writers and British Publishers (Palgrave, 2013), co-editor of The Book in Africa: Critical Debates (Palgrave, 2015), and editor of Print Cultures: A Reader in Theory and Practice (Macmillan, 2019).

 Caroline has specific research interests in the following areas: (1) the relationship between African authors and their publishers; (2) British colonial and postcolonial publishing in Africa; (3) the history of the book in Africa; (4) print and publishing culture in South Africa in the apartheid era.